bnjmnhssnn/NgramSearch/README.md

 How it works
 ------------
-Basically, NgramSearch is a **key-value store**, but retrieving stored values is special...
+Basically, NgramSearch is a **key-value store**.
+While there is nothing special about the **values** you can store, **keys** are quite special:

 ### Keys in NgramSearch
+In Redis, for example, you would choose a short descriptive string as key, and maybe extend it with an id, like *user:1234*.
+You would then use this exact string to retrieve the stored value.

+**NgramSearch is made for fuzzy string matching, and the strings to match are the keys in this key-value store.**
-Suited as **key** are relatively short or medium sized strings.
-Here are 2 examples what could be a good key:
+Good NgramSearch keys are short or medium sized strings, like these 2 examples:

 * a product name with brand, e.g. *Acme Jet Propelled Pogo Stick*
 * a book title with author, e.g. *Lewis Carroll Alice's Adventures in Wonderland*

 Longer keys are also fine, e.g. a short description of the item.
 The drawback is, long keys tend to lower the search result quality for short search strings.
 In order to improve the quality, strip filler words from the key, before storing it in NgramSearch.

-**Not so good item description as key:**
+**Not so good description:**

 *Acme Giant Rubber Bands come in all sizes, are fantastically elastic, and are great at tripping road runners (when used properly)*